jao11/XMIMSIM/User-guide.md

 In this example I added an additional 50 % of `U3O8` to the composition and picked the values 2.5 g/cm3 and 1 cm for density and thickness, respectively, leading to a weights sum of 100 %.
 It is considered good practice to have the weights sum equal to 100 %.
 This can be accomplished by either adding/editing/removing compounds and elements from the list, or by clicking the _Normalize_ button, which will scale **all** weight fractions in order to have their sum equal to 100 %.
 Your dialog should match with this screenshot:

 ![Adding another compound](../wiki/figures/06after-second-compound.png)

+Alternatively you may consider looking into the builtin catalog (press _Catalog_): a pop-up window will allow you to select a compound from a list which is generated using xraylib's [GetCompoundDataNISTList](https://github.com/tschoonj/xraylib/wiki/The-xraylib-API-list-of-all-functions#wiki-nistcatalog) function, which provides access to NISTs compound database of compositions and densities.

 When satisfied with the layer characteristics, press _Ok_.